ugosan/docker-logstash-http-debug/README.md

 ### Step 1: Add or change the `output` of your pipeline:

-Use `localhost` the name of the container (e.g. `logstash-debug`) as the url in case you are running Logstash inside docker as well.
+You can use `localhost` or the name of the container (e.g. `logstash-debug`) as the url in case you are running Logstash inside docker as well.

 ```
 output {